Exploring Fiber Arts in Sonoma County 3-Day Itinerary

 The coast is less than 10 miles away, so you could opt for a seafood dinner or a room with a coastal view.
 For a special treat, consider dining at Terrapin Creek Café (1580 Eastshore Road, Bodega Bay, 707-875-2700), which bills itself as a casual neighborhood spot where friends can gather to enjoy great local and international cuisine.
 Set in a relaxed but stunningly chic space in Bodega Bay, the café earned national acclaim for its cuisine made with the finest ingredients in inventive pairings, with an emphasis on simplicity.

 Nearby lodging options include the Bodega Bay Lodge (103 Highway 1, Bodega Bay, 888-875-3525), a luxurious retreat complete with a spa and ocean views from every room; and Inn at the Tides (800 Coast Highway 1, Bodega Bay, 800-541-7788), with elegant guest lodges nestled among secluded, natural surroundings, with sweeping views of Bodega Bay.
-Or check our listings of coastal hotels and B&Bs.
+For more possibilities, check our listings of Sonoma County Hotels and Lodging, and click on Coasts & Sea Villages.

 The first stop of the day lies in the small town of Bodega a little more than five miles inland from the coast (or four miles west of Valley Ford).